bencyna/my-portfolio/README.md

 -- Created grid system on index.html, portfolio.html and contact.html
 -- Incorporated images when necessary
 -- Utilisation of bootsrtap to create contact form
--- Implementation of own information and edits to suit website -- Added responsive footer
+-- Implementation of own information and edits in both html and css files to suit website -- Added responsive footer
 -- Using css to add styles and fix formatting issues